 PMTA continually conducts a variety of safety activities and programs to increase highway safety awareness, such as:

 Pennsylvania Truck Driving Championships promote safe driving and foster a commitment to safety.
 Each year, more than 150 truck drivers compete in nine categories.
 They must complete a written examination, personal interview, pre-trip inspection test, and the field, or driving, test.
+Preliminary application forms are here.
+To become a sponsor, use this form.
+Advertising forms are available here.

 Driver of the Month/Year recognizes professional drivers for outstanding work.
 Each month, PMTA’s Safety Management Council selects a driver among the nominees.
 They consider driving record, customer service, and commitment.
 Each year, one of the Drivers of the Month is named Driver of the Year.
+For an application, click here!

 Pennsylvania’s Road Team is a small group of professional truck drivers who represent the industry in the community.
 They meet with organizations, schools, and community groups to talk about highway safety and trucking issues.